rbouadjenek/deakin-ai-challenge2021/README.md

 # Prizes and Sponsors

-The winners of the **Deakin Simpsons Challenge 2021** await non-cash prizes worth **AUD1,000** provided by [Deakin University CommUNIty Bank](https://www.bendigobank.com.au/community/universities/community-bank-deakin-university/).
+The winners of the **Deakin Simpsons Challenge 2021** await non-cash prizes worth **AUD1,000** funded by [Deakin University CommUNIty Bank](https://www.bendigobank.com.au/community/universities/community-bank-deakin-university/).
 The prizes will be distributed among the participants as follows:

 - The 1st Place receives a non-cash prize equivalent of **AUD500**.
 - The 2nd Place receives a non-cash prize equivalent of **AUD300**.